 Released in November 2010 as a 136-page original Hardcover graphic novel.
 This book was promoted as being produced for a broader audience than the general comic-book audience.
 As such it is a standalone story, aimed at mainstream bookstores, as opposed to direct market comic shops.
 It was supposed to be something that anyone could pick up, whether they’re a long-term Superman fan or not, and be able to read and understand.
 So how did it work?

 This is another origin story of Superman.
 The premise starts the same, we learn that his spaceship crashed years ago, and Jonathan and Martha Kent found it while they were out camping.
 They quickly took the baby out of it and left (while the military came and recovered the spaceship), and raised Clark as their own, taking just one piece of the spaceship with them.
 As the story starts, Jonathan is dead, Clark has recently graduated from college and has just moved to Metropolis, but isn’t exactly sure what he wants to do with his life.
-We see him walking around the city at night, just looking around, someone pulls a gun on him and tries to rob him, but Clark just burns the gun with his heat vision.
 He knows that with his powers, he can do virtually anything, work in almost any field, and become hugely successful.
 We see him trying out for a professional football team, and acing every position.
 Then he goes to a scientific company called Neodyne, and solves an equation that their scientists had been working on for 3 years.
 We also get a glimpse of him trying out for a baseball team, and other scientific companies and businesses.
 Everyone wants to sign him or hire him, for millions of dollars.
 He stops by the Daily Planet, sort of on a whim, and meets Perry, Lois, and Jimmy.
 He’s given a job application but, as he leaves, he doesn’t think it’s really promising, as Perry admit that the Daily Planet is losing money and not very successful anymore, and tosses it in the trash.
-I should point out that Clark doesn’t wear glasses, and he applies for all these jobs under his real name.
+I should point out that Clark doesn’t wear glasses, and he applies for all of these jobs under his real name.

 Then we learn that his parents had been encouraging him to use his powers to be a superhero.
 His mother even created the Superman costume, which he brought with him in to Metropolis (along with the spaceship fragment).
 Clark is the one who is hesitant about that.
 He thinks he’ll be better off if he just gets some really good job and makes lots of money.
 We see him go to his father’s grave and confess that he just doesn’t want to go public with his powers, because then he’ll always be alone.
 We also get an obligatory flashback of Clark has a young boy, getting beat up by a bully, but refusing to fight back.